There are a number of different ways to assess the most eco friendly, sustainable and ethical foods and food diet types.

 Small scale organic farms might have a lower eco impact overall and be more sustainable in some ways (like for example a family that gets eggs from it’s chickens that mostly free roam, or a family that gets milk from a cow that is mostly grass fed … but there’s sources that indicate grass isn’t the best diet for dairy cows)

 Larger farming operations might be more resource efficient on average and be able to more effectively feed larger populations, employ more people, and so on (one example – is the claim that some make that operations similar to CAFOs might be more environmentally friendly or resource efficient)

 – Sustainability Is More Than Just The Environment

 Also, we touched upon it above briefly, but sustainability involves not just eco friendliness and natural resource sustainability, but sustainability of employment, income, profit and ultimately economic livelihood for people and families.

-As mentioned above, ethics is very subjective, and people will have to determine what ethical means to them
+As mentioned above, ethics is very subjective, and individuals determine what ethical means to them.

 Similarly, a company might offer canned seafood that is caught according to a recognised sustainably fished/caught certification that you can check the criteria for, before purchasing the seafood